ucb-152/lab6/README.md

 ```bash
 python tester.py
 ```
 If the script says you have met the performance requirements, you are done!
 You may submit your kernel for full credit.
-The competition winners will be decided based on the best performance, so once you meet the minimum requirements, we encourage you to try an optimize your kernel even further.
+The competition winners will be decided based on the best performance, so once you meet the minimum requirements, we encourage you to try and optimize your kernel even further.

-TODO: Upgrade tester for more thorough fleet of input parameters and test cases.
+TODO: Upgrade tester for a more thorough fleet of input parameters and test cases.

 #### Debugging and Optimizing Tips using Neuron Profile
 If you are having trouble meeting the performance requirements, make sure to carefully read the architecture documentation linked in the above sections, especially in the [Tranium Overview](#tranium-overview) section.
-You will likely see the most improvements inyour performance by simply ensuring your kernel maps the the hardware parameters and architecture details.
+You will likely see the most improvements in your performance by simply ensuring your kernel maps properly to the hardware parameters and architecture details.

 Nevertheless, there is also a way to get more detailed performance metrics of the execution of your kernel, using AWS's Neuron Profile.
 Read the [Neuron Profile User Guide](/NEURON_PROFILE.md) for more information.